Using a 2nd IMU

 The calibration of the 2nd IMU works similar to the camera IMU; one just has to select the 2nd IMU in the respective fields.

-For a correct functioning it is very important to set the IMU orientation correctly, i.e., the parameter fieldin the tab.
+For a correct functioning it is mandatory to set the IMU orientation correctly, i.e., the parameter fieldin the tab.
+If this parameter is configured incorrectly, then the gimbal will missbehave, as simple as that.

-This is most conveniently achieved by using the Manually Setting the IMU Orientation..
+The configuration is most conveniently - and most reliably - achieved by using the Manually Setting the IMU Orientation..
 Alternatively, it may be set manually following the recipe described in

 Yaw Axis Alignment

-It is also very important to ensure that at startup the camera is aligned properly with respect to the gimbal support; it needs to point forward to within a degree or so.
+It is also mandatory to ensure that at startup the camera is aligned properly with respect to the gimbal support; it needs to point forward to within a degree or so.

 Comment: It is not required to orient the camera precisely by hand before the controller is switched on.
 Here it is sufficient to have the camera aligned to within typically +-25° (for a 14 pole yaw motor).
 When the controller is powered up, it first moves the motors to default startup positions.
 However, after this step the camera must precisely point to the forward.